hypertrack/backend-nodejs/README.md

 ExpressJS exposes API endpoints based on the routes defined in the _/route_ folder.
 Here is a breakdown of available routes, methods, and use cases.

-> _Note_: All the endpoints below respond with data from the MondoDB database, not directly from the HyperTrack API.
+> _Note_: All the endpoints below respond with data from the MongoDB database, not directly from the HyperTrack API.

 | Route                              | Methods     | Use Cases                                                                                          |
 | ---------------------------------- | ----------- | -------------------------------------------------------------------------------------------------- |